hyperledger/besu-docs/docs/public-networks/how-to/connect/static-nodes.md

 Static nodes are a configured set of trusted nodes.
 Static nodes are exempt from [maximum peer](manage-peers.md#limit-peers) and [remote connection](manage-peers.md#limit-remote-connections) limits.

-Besu attempts to maintain connections with static nodes by periodically initiating a connection to any unconnected static node.
+Besu periodically initiates a connection to any unconnected static node.
+To mitigate low peer count issues in small networks, we recommend using static nodes, or static nodes and bootnodes.

 :::tip

-Bootnodes and static nodes are parallel methods for finding peers.
+Bootnodes and static nodes are both methods for finding peers.
 Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and static nodes.

+For example:
-For example, you run multiple nodes on Mainnet (discovery using bootnodes), but want to ensure your nodes are always connected (using static nodes).
+* You run multiple nodes on Mainnet, using bootnodes for discovery, but want to ensure your nodes are always connected, use static nodes.
+* You run a small network and want the nodes to reconnect if disconnected, use static nodes.

 To find peers, configure one or more [bootnodes](../../../private-networks/how-to/configure/bootnodes.md).
 To configure a specific set of peer connections, use static nodes.